vavardan/one_stack/blueprints/one-oe/runtime/one-stack/readme2.md

 &nbsp;

 ### Overview
+This document provides a set of deployment options for creating a One Operating Entity (One-OE) Landing Zone on Oracle Cloud Infrastructure (OCI).
+Each option represents a predefined architecture pattern that combines core identity, networking, security, and monitoring components to support standardized multi-environment deployments.

+The deployment menu includes several Hub architectures, each with distinct network and firewall configurations.
+These options enable you to choose the configuration that aligns with your security requirements, cost constraints, and workload needs.

 &nbsp;

-### One Operating Entity Landing Zone deployment menu
+### One-OE Landing Zone Deployment Menu
 &nbsp;

 | [**One-OE + HUB A**](/addons/oci-hub-models/hub_a/readme.md) | [**One-OE + HUB B**](/addons/oci-hub-models/hub_b/readme.md) | [**One-OE + HUB C**](/addons/oci-hub-models/hub_c/readme.md) | [**One-OE + HUB E**](/addons/oci-hub-models/hub_d/readme.md) |